DXing: SINPO report

-DX Communication
+DX communication

 DX communication is communication over large or relatively uncommon distances.
 On the UHF or VHF bands which are typically used for short range or line of sight communications, DX may represent communication with stations 50 or 100 miles away.
 The UHF and microwave bands have also been used to accomplish Earth–Moon–Earth communication between stations worldwide.
-On the low frequency bands (30 kHz to 30 MHz), contacts between stations separated by more than 100 miles are often considered DX.
+On the low frequency bands (30 Hz to 30 kHz), contacts between stations separated by more than 100 miles are often considered DX, but in amateur radio on the high-frequency bands, DX is referred to as stations outside of the receiver's country (see the section, Amateur radio DX).

 Among amateur radio operators and shortwave listeners, most traditional DX communication occurs on the HF bands, where the ionosphere is used to refract the transmitted radio beam.
 The beam returns to the Earth's surface, and may then be reflected back into the ionosphere for a second bounce.
 Ionospheric refraction is generally only feasible for frequencies below about 50 MHz, and is highly dependent upon atmospheric conditions, the time of day, and the eleven-year sunspot cycle.
 It is also affected by solar storms and some other solar events, which can alter the Earth's ionosphere by ejecting a shower of charged particles.

 The angle of refraction places a minimum on the distance at which the refracted beam will first return to Earth.
 This distance decreases with frequency.
 As a result, any station employing DX will be surrounded by an annular dead zone where they can't hear other stations or be heard by them.

 This is the phenomenon that allows short wave radio reception to occur beyond the limits of line of sight.
 It is utilized by amateur radio enthusiasts (hams), shortwave broadcast stations (such as BBC and Voice of America) and others, and is what allows one to hear AM (MW) stations from areas far from their location.
 It is one of the backups to failure of long-distance communication by satellites, when their operation is affected by electromagnetic storms from the sun.

 For example, in clear ionosphere conditions, one can hear France Inter on 711 kHz, far into the UK and as far as Reading, Berkshire.
 It is also possible to hear Radio Australia from Melbourne as far away as Lansing, Michigan, a distance of some 9,835 miles (15,827 kilometers).